CloudCityMC/SMP/.github/CONTRIBUTING.md

 ## GitHub Issues

+### Posting a Suggestion in the issues will make it CLOSED IMMEDIANTLY!
+Please use our new [feedback site](http://feedback.rileycraft.tk)

 Rules for posting an Issue on GitHub:

 1. This Issue Section is ONLY for RileyCraft related issues, issues about other servers should not be posted here.